Slovakia is a land of adventurers

 A wild encounter

 The previous night Erik had light-heartedly said,

 In Slovakia, hiking and wildlife sighting go hand in hand.
 You don’t have to trek miles to spot foxes and brown bears.

 That touching serendipitous moment became one of the highlights of my trip.
-How often you see a wild animal in the wild so close, without much effort, and entirely on its terms?
+How often do you see a wild animal in the wild so close, without much effort, and entirely on its terms?

 Soaking in the Slovak Springs